fmagrini/ot-rays/README.md

-# ot-rays: Tracing Rays through Optimal Transport
+# Tracing Rays through Optimal Transport

 This repository contains Python codes to reproduce the figures in *Optimal Transport and Seismic Rays*, by F. Magrini and M. Sambridge, currently under review in *Mathematics* (special issue: *Mathematical Modeling in Geophysics*).